-It is with a sense of pride that all of our disadvantaged students in 2020/21 have transitioned onto progression pathways, meaning that 100% of those students eligible for Pupil Premium funding are in education, employment or training.
-This is a result of high quality impartial Careers Advice, Information and Guidance which is provided to all students to ensure they make aspirational and appropriate informed choices and a smooth transition to their individual progression pathways.
+It is with a sense of pride that in 2022-23, 100% of our disadvantaged students have transitioned onto progression pathways, meaning that 100% of those students eligible for Pupil Premium funding are in education, employment, or training.
+This is a result of high-quality and impartial careers advice, information and guidance which is provided to all students to ensure they make aspirational and appropriate informed choices and a smooth transition to their individual progression pathways.